Paperspace/gradient-cli/README.md

 4. Download your api key by executing the following:

-    python -m paperspace.login
+    paperspace login

    Follow the prompts to enter your Paperspace email and password.

    You can also enter your credentials directly on the command line as follows:

-    python -m paperspace.login <email> <password> [<api_token_name>]
+    paperspace login <email> <password> [<api_token_name>]

    Note: your api key is cached in ~/.paperspace/config.json You can remove your cached api key by executing:

-    python -m paperspace.logout
+    paperspace logout

 5. Execute the sample script hello.py:

     python hello.py

    The script will be run on the remote job cluster node, and its output will be logged locally.

 A slightly more complex example